 Agricultural scene from the tomb of Nakht, 18th Dynasty Thebes

 Linen was the most important fabric in Ancient Egypt.
 Egyptian linen was EXTREMELY fine material, not like the cheap linen we think of today.
 It was important to maintain an absolutely perfect white garment, as immaculate linen meant that you were wealthy enough to sit around all day rather than working.
-Interestingly, the lower classes dyed their garments various colors, because although white was the fashionable color, it was easier to hide stains on a non-white garment.
-Garments were very simple in construction.
 A basic Egyptian textile was called a sheet or an ifd, and was fringed on all four sides for a decorative touch.
 Garments were shaped by elaborate pleating.

 Facsimile of a scene from the Tomb of Sennedjem by Charles K. Wilkinson from c.
 1922.
 Tomb dating from 1200 BC.
 At the Metropolitan Museum of Art.

 While the actual garments of the Ancient Egyptians are relatively simple, they added some color and extravagance with jewelry.
 They wore headdresses, elaborate collars, bracelets, and other decorative accessories.
 These were made of gold and decorated with precious stones such as lapis.
 Accessories also carried various important motifs, like the eye of thoth (that famous Egyptian eye we know so well), the scarab, and the falcon.

 Scene from the Tomb of Sennedjem, 1200 BC, showing a man and a woman with fragrance cones.